trusona/trusona-mobile-sdk-android/README.md

 ### Java 8 Configuration

-The SDK requires Java8 compatibility.
+The SDK requires Java 8 compatibility.
 Be sure to have the following configuration within the `android` of your project's `build.gradle` file:

 ```groovy
 compileOptions {